-A humble dish from Shanghai, spring onion oil noodles (aka scallion oil noodles) is simple but delectable.
-It can be served as breakfast, lunch, dinner, or even as a side dish for parties.
+A humble dish from Shanghai, spring onion oil noodles (aka scallion oil noodles) are simple to make but seriously delectable.
+It can be served as breakfast, lunch, dinner, or as a side dish for parties.

-Originating in Shanghai, spring onion oil noodles (aka Scallion oil noodles, 葱油拌面) is a humble dish with great flavour.
+Originating in Shanghai, scallion oil noodles (aka spring onion oil noodles, 葱油拌面) is a humble dish with great flavour.
 In appearance, it’s as simple as can be: boiled noodles coated with a thin, brownish sauce and topped with fried spring onion.
 However, it can effortlessly excite your taste buds, a true example to prove the concept “Less is more”.

 Extract the best aroma of spring onion